change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 </div>

-We can see that the first row and the last row are both `True` while the remaining rows are `False` and a quick look at the original data confirms that this is correct based on our condition.
-However, looking back at the original `DataFrame` is very tedious.
-If we instead want to view/save the rows that were found to have a depth < 380 we can either save the output `Series` to a variable and use that or directly place the previously used code within a bracket.
-Both methods are equivalent and shown below.
+The initial rows display a value of 'True,' whereas the other rows show  'False', meaning the condition was not met.
+A brief inspection of the original dataset validates this alignment with our established condition.
+To access or store the rows identified as having a depth less than 380, we can either assign the resulting 'Series' to a variable for subsequent use or employ the previously applied code directly within parentheses.
+Both approaches yield identical results, as demonstrated below.

 <div class="alert alert-secondary" role="alert" markdown="1">